cds-snc/gcds-docs/src/en/components/breadcrumbs/code.md

 #### `default`

-The `default` slot is for adding `gcds-breadcrumbs-item` subcomponents.
-The `default` slot of the breadcrumbs item is for adding the item's text.
+Use the `default` slot to add `gcds-breadcrumbs-item` subcomponents.
+Use the `default` slot of the breadcrumbs item to add the item's text.

 {% examplesPreview %}
 <gcds-breadcrumbs hide-canada-link>